What is the Democrats' rebuttal to Nunes' memo? 5 things to know about the document

 California Rep. Adam Schiff, the top Democrat on the committee, said he is wary that Trump could make redactions in the document for “political purposes.”

-However, Rep. Mike Conaway, R-Texas, has said the memo contains information that he would be “uncomfortable” with not being redacted by the White House.
+However, Rep. Mike Conaway, R-Texas, has said the memo contains information that he would be “uncomfortable” about seeing released without redaction by the White House.

 ‘Bolster’ FBI credibility